atomicptr/dauntless-builder-legacy/README.md

 ### Data changes & the map file

-If you change something in data/ make sure to call `yarn build:data` which will update .map/names.json and include that in your pull request.
+If you change something in data/ make sure to call `npm run build:data` which will update .map/names.json and include that in your pull request.

 ### English Language